videlais/learning-react/chapter5/index.md

 export default Example;
 ```

-*Every render() must return HTML.*
+*Every render() must return JSX.*

-Along with every class component needing to have a *render()* function, the *render()* must also return HTML.
-After all, a component is defined, in part, because it is a collection of HTML.
+Along with every class component needing to have a *render()* function, the *render()* must also return JSX.
+After all, a component is defined, in part, because it is a collection of elements.

 ```javascript
 import React from 'react'